 Placenta encapsulators have varying schedules – some are also midwives, doulas, natural health practitioners etc, so check with them to be certain on how long it will take once they have your placenta.
 Some encapsulators offer an in-home service as well as out of home.

 “My placenta was taken from the hospital after our VBAC (vaginal birth after caesarean) by our doula, she than steamed it, dehydrated it, crushed it into a fine powder and capped it into vegan veggie caps ready to consume.” — Kathryn

 What Does Placenta Taste Like?

 If you’re having your placenta encapsulated, the dried out placenta is like taking any other herb, fully enclosed in a capsule.
-Mothers report no taste or aftertaste this way – but if you choose to consume the placenta any other way, it would be a different story altogether!
+Mothers report no taste or aftertaste this way.
+If you choose to consume the placenta any other way, it would be a different story altogether!

 Is Placenta Encapsulation Clean and Safe?

-Naturally, a concern for some women is the safety and cleanliness of the encapsulation process.
-Its important you discuss any concerns with the person who prepares your placenta, so you are aware of how they do it, relieving any anxiety or stress about taking them.
+Naturally, a concern for some women would be the safety and cleanliness of the encapsulation process.
+It’s important you discuss any concerns with the person who prepares your placenta, so you are aware of how they do it.
+It may help relieve any anxiety or stress about taking them.

 After the birth, placentas are washed and clots are removed, which also removes any maternal blood.

 Most placentas prepared off-site are done one at a time, to prevent mix-ups.
 Placenta encapsulation isn’t quite the high demand, fast moving service, so it’s unlikely that your provider will be working on others while preparing yours.
 None the less, you could always ask the placenta encapsulator if they can do it in your home — even with your own utensils — if you are particularly concerned.